Skip to main content

 disk:onContactStart(function(other, point)

--- Set the marker's position at the collision point
+-- Set the marker's position to the collision point

 drawNode.position = point